Little Egypt (dancer): Fahreda Mazar Spyropoulos

 Fahreda Mazar Spyropoulos, (c.
 1871 – April 5, 1937), also performing under the stage name Fatima, had her start at the Bird Cage Theatre in Tombstone, Arizona in 1881.
 In the reopened saloon's lobby hangs a larger-than-life sized painting she donated entitled "Fatima".
 It bears six patched bullet holes; one can be seen above the belly button and a knife gash in the canvas below the knee.

 In 1893, Spyropoulos went to Chicago to appear at the World's Columbian Exposition.
-At the Egyptian Theater on the fair's Midway Raqs dancers performed for the first time in the United States.
-Sol Bloom presented a show titled "The Algerian Dancers of Morocco" at the attraction called "A Street in Cairo" produced by Gaston Akoun, which included Spyropoulos, though she was neither Egyptian nor Algerian, but Syrian.
+Raqs dancers performed for the first time in the United States at the Egyptian Theater on the fair's Midway.
+Sol Bloom presented the show "The Algerian Dancers of Morocco" at the attraction "A Street in Cairo" produced by Gaston Akoun, which included Spyropoulos, though she was neither Egyptian nor Algerian, but Syrian.
 The melody that accompanied her dance became famous as the Snake Charmer song.
 Spyropoulos, the wife of a Chicago restaurateur and businessman who was a native of Greece, was billed as Fatima, but because of her size, she had been called "Little Egypt" as a backstage nickname.